mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 	1. reaffirm they understand and accept the Constitution and Collective Agreements.
 1. A person becomes a Member based on a successful outcome from an Evaluation Procedure in which only Members can vote.
 1. A person ceases to be a Member—
-	1. if they have been continuously absent from the space for more than 3 months (automatically switching to Volunteer,)
+	1. if they have been continuously absent from the space for more than 3 months (automatically switching to Volunteer),
+	1. if the obligatory revaluation of membership (§5.5) is unsuccessful,
 	1. at their request (automatically switching to Volunteer,) or
-	1. if a Conflict Resolution by Intervention (§11c.) prescribes it.
+	1. if a Conflict Resolution by Intervention (§13c.) prescribes it.

-### §7.
+### §9.
 Evaluation Procedure
 1. Members, volunteers and the individual to be evaluated (herein 'the individual') meet to have an informal discussion.
+This discussion consists of some or all of the following: The individual—
-	1. they should indicate which position they desire
+	1. should indicate which position they desire.
-	1. they will be asked about their ideas what to do at kanthaus
+	1. will be asked about the role they see for themselves in the space.
-	1. they will be tested
+	1. may be tested on their understanding of Constitution and/or Collective Agreements.
+	1. is encouraged to inquire about anything they still need more clarity about with regards to the space and its residents.
 1. Following the discussion with the individual, the respective voters should meet privately.
 1. Before further discussion, the voters should take an anonymous test vote on whether the individual should be adopted at their desired position.
 They can ‘support’ (+), ‘accept’ (0) or ‘oppose' (-) the application succeeding.
-1. Secondly participants should discuss the application and, in particular, raise and address any concerns.
+1. Now the voters should discuss and, in particular, raise and address any concerns.
-1. Finally participants should take a binding vote in the same fashion as the preliminary vote.
+1. Finally the voters should take a binding vote in the same fashion as the test vote.
 This time—
-	1. if there are 3 or more times as many ‘support’ votes to ‘oppose’ votes, the application succeeds, or
+	1. if there are 3 or more times as many ‘support’ votes to ‘oppose’ votes, the evaluation is positive and the individual is granted their desired position, or
-	1. else the application fails at that time.
+	1. else the evaluation is negative at that time and the voting procedure starts anew for the respective lower position.
 1. The applicant should promptly be informed whether their application has succeeded or failed, but not the breakdown of which votes were cast.
+The main points that have been talked about without the individual being present are to be conveyed as helpful feedback.

-### §8.
+### §10.
 Operational Activity
-#### §8a.
+#### §10a.
 Individual Action
 1. Any individual may take action provided—
 	1. that there is no outstanding opposition towards the action, and
 	1. that they assume personal responsibility to practically reverse the action if required.